ShivamXD6/Bundle-Mods/README.md

   **Pre-Install.sh** → Runs before installation of modules or apps.

   **Post-Install.sh** → Runs after installation of modules or apps.

+  ## Why Some Binaries have Pokemon names?
+  - It's just for fun XD, anyways the actual names of the binaries are:
+  - Snorlax = zip binary
+  - Porygon Z = aapt binary
+  - Zapdos = zstd binary

 ## 📥 Installation Guide